NeuroTechX/EEG-ExPy/doc/getting_started/data_zipper.md

 Enter folder:
 ```

 This selection allows you to select the subfolder for the experiment you have previously chosen.
-The example provided was for example sites in the visual-N170 folder.
+The example provided was for sample sites in the visual-N170 folder.